lisp-docs/cl-language-reference/docs/chap-7/h-g-generic-functions-and-methods/_h-g-f-b-examples-of-keyword-arguments-in-generic-functions-and-methods.md

-**7.6.5.1 Examples of Keyword Arguments in Generic Functions and Methods** For example, suppose there are two methods defined for width as follows:
+ For example, suppose there are two methods defined for width as follows:

 (defmethod width ((c character-class) &key font) ...)